-- A. On or after July 1, 2007, every individual who seeks employment or is currently employed as a private investigations employee or who provides services on a contract basis to a private investigation company shall file an application for registration as a private investigations employee with the department. - B. Applicants for registration as a private investigations employee must submit the following: - (1) completed application; - (2) non-refundable registration fee as set forth in Part 5; - (3) proof of age indicating applicant is at least 21 years of age (copy of birth certificate, driver's license, [state] government issued identification card, military identification, or U.S. passport [or baptismal certificate]); - (4) proof of a high school diploma or its equivalent; - (5) proof of successfully passing a jurisprudence examination to be administered by the
+- A. On or after July 1, 2007, every individual who seeks employment or is currently employed as a private investigations employee or who provides services on a contract basis to a private investigation company shall file an application for registration as a private investigations employee with the department. - B. Applicants for registration as a private investigations employee must submit the following: - (1) completed application, which includes the applicant's: - (a) full name: - (b) current mailing address; - (c) current electronic mail address; - (d) date of birth; - (e) employer business name, phone contact information, and physical address; - (f) employer company license number; - (g) two, 2X2 inch recent photographs or an upload of a recent electronic headshot - photograph; and - (h) signed release of information; - non-refundable registration fee as set forth in Part 5; - [(3) proof of age indicating applicant is at least 21 years of age (copy of birth certificate, driver's license, state issued identification card, military identification, U.S. passport or baptismal certificate); - (4) proof of a high school diploma or its equivalent; - ([5]3) proof of successfully passing a jurisprudence examination to be administered by the [board] department;

-[board] department;

-- (6) proof of employment or contract with a private investigation company to provide investigation services for, a private investigation company, under the direct control and supervision of a private investigator; and - (7) criminal history background check as set forth in Subsection C of 16.48.2.12 NMAC. - C. Pursuant to Section 61-27B-34 of the act, NMSA 1978, all applicants for initial issuance [or reinstatement] of a private investigations employee registration in New Mexico shall be required to be fingerprinted to establish positive identification for a state and federal criminal history background check pursuant to the instructions within the application provided by the department. - [(1) Fingerprints shall be taken: - (a) under the supervision of and certified by a New Mexico state police officer, a county sheriff, or a municipal chief of police; - (b) by comparable officers in the applicant's state of residence if the applicant is not a resident of New Mexico; or - (c) at the discretion of the department, by a private agency or individual qualified to take and certify fingerprints, provided the agency submits to the department written authorization or proof of training from any of the agencies referenced in Subparagraphs (a) and (b) above. - (2) Completed fingerprint cards shall be submitted to the department or designee with a check, money order, or cashier's check for the prescribed fee.] - D. Proof of successfully completing mandatory firearms training required by 16.48.4.8 NMAC and completing a psychological evaluation pursuant to 16.48.2.19 (C) NMAC.
+- ([6]4) proof of employment or contract with a private investigation company to provide investigation services for, a private investigation company, under the direct control and supervision of a private investigator; and - ([7]5) criminal history background check as set forth in Subsection C of 16.48.2.12 NMAC. - C. Pursuant to Section 61-27B-34 of the act, NMSA 1978, all applicants for initial issuance [or reinstatement] of a private investigations employee registration in New Mexico shall be required to be fingerprinted to establish positive identification for a state and federal criminal history background check pursuant to the instructions within the application provided by the department. - [(1) Fingerprints shall be taken: - (a) under the supervision of and certified by a New Mexico state police officer, a county sheriff, or a municipal chief of police; - (b) by comparable officers in the applicant's state of residence if the applicant is not a resident of New Mexico; or - (c) at the discretion of the department, by a private agency or individual qualified to take and certify fingerprints, provided the agency submits to the department written authorization or proof of training from any of the agencies referenced in Subparagraphs (a) and (b) above. - (2) Completed fingerprint cards shall be submitted to the department or designee with a check, money order, or cashier's check for the prescribed fee. - D. If applicant elects to be firearm certified, [P]proof of successfully completing mandatory firearms training required by 16.48.4.8 NMAC and completing a psychological evaluation pursuant to 16.48.2.19 (C) NMAC, or a letter stating they will not be carrying a firearm if they elect not to do so.